WEEKLY SOUTH CAROLINA WEATHER 2017

 The highest official temperature reported was 76 degrees at the Charleston Air Force Base on November 18.

-The lowest official temperature reported was 23 degrees at the Spartanburg 3 SSE COOP site on November 15.
+The lowest official temperature reported was 28 degrees at Cedar Creek on November 15.

 The heaviest official 24-hour rainfall reported was 0.83 inches at Jocassee during the 24-hr period ending at 7 AM on November 14.